 In recent years, beautiful lighting arrangements have been made in Hiran Miran to enhance the beauty of the area at night and to accommodate visitors after dark.

-Built of bricks, the minar (tower) is round and the tapers are vertical, flat, with a frame wall.
-There are 210 square holes in the outer area of the minar, arranged at regular intervals of ~ 14 rows.
-Given s-.de the minar with 108 steps.
-Near the stairs, there are 11 climbing spaces with rectangular arches provided for air and light The minar is divided into six sections of different lengths.
+Built of bricks, the Minar (tower) is round and the tapers are vertical, and flat, with a frame wall.
+There are 210 square holes in the outer area of the Minar, arranged at regular intervals of 14 rows.
+There is a spiral staircase with 108 steps inside the tower.
+Near the stairs, there are 11 climbing spaces with rectangular arches provided for air and light.
+Hiran Minar is divided into six sections of different lengths.
 The base of each section has a proposed shape and the lower section has an entry point.

 The exterior and interior of the minar are muddy concrete, apparently with colorful paintings or a fresco line.
 Thick lime plaster applied over very low ceilings is divided into decorative panels or arched niches and horizontal belts with high ease.
 Facing the grand minar on the east side there is a large tank with a path leading to the baradari with an octagonal (square) built in the middle There is a square square on each corner with a gate to the baradar.

 The main road, standing on 21 arched pillars, connects the main barracks with the gate.
-A proposed square-shaped platform is provided in the middle of the thc road.
+A proposed square-shaped platform is provided in the middle of the road.
 The center of the tank is fitted with an octagonal platform with a low frame wall on all sides.
-Over the stage stands a beautiful barardar in the same system, The barardar was built under the orders of Emperor Jahangir in 1620 A.D. to be used as a royal residence.
+Over the stage stands a beautiful baradari in the same system, The baradari was built under the orders of Emperor Jahangir in 1620 A.D. to be used as a royal residence.

 Unlike nearby Lahore, the surrounding countryside is sparsely populated and very remote.
 The forest belt surrounds the site, continuing to protect it in a modern setting, allowing the visitor to experience the Mughal garden in an area that has changed little since its inception.